aioqzone/gh-simple-api/README.md

 1. You should **create your own repository** and choose this repo as the template.
 Select **include all branches**, so that you'll get `master`, `idx-pages` and `gh-pages` branch.
 2. In repo's GitHub Page settings, switch GitHub Page source to `GitHub Action`.
 3. You can customize your site by editing `gh-pages` branch just like other `JekyII` GitHub Pages.
-4. Once you edit `idx-pages`(by calling the following workflows) or edit `gh-pages`, our build workflow will fetch built index htmls to `/simple` dir, then build your site from `gh-pages` source.
+4. Once you edit `idx-pages`(by dispatching the following workflows) or edit `gh-pages`, our build workflow will fetch built index htmls to `/simple` dir, then build your site from `gh-pages` source.

 ## Usage